Rated Excellent 4.8 out of 5

 Costa Rica

 Applicants have to show proof of income of at least USD 2,500 per month for the past 6 months.
-The income can be from employment, self-employment, or other sources.
+The income must be from a stable source (e.g., trust, dividends, rental income abroad, annuity).

 Peru